emiliovfx/OBJ2PMaker/README.md

 However, **proper attribution is required**.

-If your project, aircraft, or publication used this tool, you must include the following credit:
+If your project, aircraft, or publication used this tool, please include the following credit:

 > **"3D Flight Model created with the help of the CIS_PM_Generator tool developed by Emilio Hernandez (Capt.
 Iceman)."**